Terreii/use-pouchdb/docs/api/use-view.md

 the [result](#result).
 If you update or delete a document in a way that would remove it from the view, than it will be removed from the result of this hook.

+If a design document isn't replicated yet, useView will error.
+But once it did sync, useView will query it.
+Same when the design document did change.
+Whenever it changes, useView will re-query.

 Read more about views in [CouchDB's Guide to Views](https://docs.couchdb.org/en/stable/ddocs/views/index.html).

 `useView` can only be invoked from a component nested inside of a `<Provider />`.

+> `useView` requires [`pouchdb-mapreduce`](https://www.npmjs.com/package/pouchdb-mapreduce) to be
+> installed and setup.
+If you use the [`pouchdb`](https://www.npmjs.com/package/pouchdb) or
+> [`pouchdb-browser`](https://www.npmjs.com/package/pouchdb-browser) packages, it is already setup.

 ## Parameters